-If you are considering Romance Languages and Cultures as a possible major or minor, you need to talk to the chair as soon as possible.
+Students considering Romance Languages and Cultures as a possible major or minor, need to talk to the chair as soon as possible.
 Planning is essential from their arrival at Mount Holyoke until graduation.
 Regular conversations between the student, their major advisors, and the chair are a key for student’s success.

 The Romance Languages and Cultures Advanced Seminar (375)

-The Romance Languages and Cultures Seminar brings together the romance languages and cultures under one topic.
-It is open to any major or minor in French, Italian, Spanish as well as students from any other disciplines.
-For our RLC majors, the seminar is a requirement and capstone of their experiences as majors.
+The Romance Languages and Cultures Seminar is open to any major or minor in French, Italian, Spanish, as well as, students from any other disciplines.
+For our RL&C majors, the seminar is a requirement and capstone of their experiences as majors.
 The seminar is taught in English and has a comparative approach.
 However, readings are available in the target languages, and in English.
 RLC students must inform the professor of the language/s in which they will do their work.
 RLC seminar topics are frequently cross-listed with film studies, gender studies, history, and medieval studies.

 Meets Language requirement or Humanities I-A requirement.